Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 7. Gross motor skills help young children interpret and assimilate information about their environment.
 Thus, messaging their grey cells and laying foundation of their brain development.

-8. For older children, gross motor skills translate into play.
-Whether unstructured or a sport class, play is the necessary exercise all children (and adults) need to release good chemicals in their bodies and get rid of toxins.
+8. For older children, gross motor skills involve lots of physical activity and play.
+Whether unstructured or a sport class, physical activity is the necessary exercise all children (and adults) need to release good chemicals in their bodies and get rid of toxins.

-9. Gross motor development is positively correlated with reading and writing skills.
+9. Gross motor development is positively correlated with reading and writing competence.

 10. Physical movement is the indispensable brain food.
 Engaging in physical activities provide your child’s brain with oxygen and glucose, which help brain to develop better and optimize its functions